paschmann/rasa-ui/README.md

 Since Rasa UI can be used to log events/intent parsing/training etc. we would suggest changing your endpoints for your API calls to "pass through" Rasa UI.
 All API requests are simply logged, forwarded to Rasa and then returned.

-e.g. Instead of POST'ing to your Rasa instance (e.g. http://localhost:5005/model/parse?q=hello) you can POST to Rasa UI (e.g. http://localhost:5001/api/v2/rasa/model/parse?q=hello)
+e.g. Instead of POST'ing to your Rasa instance which is normally something like http://localhost:5005/model/parse?q=hello you can POST to Rasa UI (e.g. http://localhost:5001/api/v2/rasa/model/parse?q=hello)

 ## Contributing